max1dyer/Logic-Based-AI-Binairo/README.md

 4. Run one of the preset demonstration puzzles -- binairo_demo('EXAMPLE NUMBER').
 5. Run a board of your own design, see the demonstration puzzles for specifics on board layout -- binairo('BOARD', 'LENGTH OF BOARD').

-To see the official write up for this project see the pdf write-up.
+To see the official write up for this project see the Binairo pdf.